Kura Tawhiti Access Track

-Follow an easy access track to the site.
-From here a network of unmarked but worn tracks go up and around large (up to 30 m high) limestone formations.
+From the car park by the main highway follow an easy access track to the site.
+From here a network of unmarked but worn tracks go up and around incredible limestone formations.
+Some of these are up to 30 m high.
 These formations can be seen from the highway but their size is best appreciated up close.

 The area was once under a large, shallow inland sea that began to fill in about 30 million years ago.
 Pressure over time caused extensive uplift, folding and faulting of the Torlesse and Craigieburn ranges.
 The limestone rock has been eroded by water into the distinctive sculptured landforms.

 Kura Tawhiti is the first reserve in New Zealand established specifically to protect a plant – the Castle Hill buttercup.
 With just 67 plants in existence, the Castle Hill buttercup can only be found within the 6-ha reserve.